Reviews You Can Rely On

 Durability and Protection

-If you plan on using your hammock as your backcountry home away from home, it will need to provide adequate protection from the elements.
+If you plan to use your hammock as your backcountry home away from home, it needs to provide adequate protection from the elements.
 It will also need to last.
 A rip in the fabric could leave you lying on the ground, curling up in your busted hammock as a makeshift blanket.
 During our research, we gathered more than a few stories of folks woken up by a smack on the back, only to find themselves on the ground with shreds of fabric hanging above them.
 No one wants that.

 To rate durability, we considered the thickness of the hammock's fabric, the presence of reinforcements and ripstop materials, and the redundancy of stitching in both the fabric and the suspension.
-For protection, we assessed how well the netting kept out bugs, the size and shape of the tarp, and the hammock's and/or shelter's resistance to wind.
+For protection, we assessed how well the netting kept out bugs, the tarp's size and shape, and the hammock's and/or shelter's resistance to wind.
 We also looked at how easy it might be to add insulation, like the ability to add an underquilt.

 hammock - the hennessy expedition asym zip features a beefy zipper along with...

-Complete hammock shelter systems — setups that include accessories like a rainfly and bug net — offer the best protection from the elements.
-And in many cases, hammocks intended for backcountry use also include extra fabric to increase their durability.
+Complete hammock shelter systems—setups that include accessories like a rainfly and bug net—offer the best protection from the elements.
+In many cases, hammocks intended for backcountry use also include extra fabric to increase durability.
 But most, like the Warbonnet Ridgerunner and Dutchware Chameleon, do not come cheap.
-And in many cases, the base product does not include all essential protective accessories, like suspension straps, bug netting, or a rainfly.
+In many cases, the base product does not include essential protective accessories like suspension straps, bug netting, or a rainfly.
 To make the most of your shelter systems, you may need to purchase items separately.
-On the other hand, some other options do include not only a rainfly, like the Kammok Mantis and the two Hennessy hammocks we tested, but may come with everything you will need for your backcountry adventure, like the ENO Junglelink.
-A lower upfront cost may hide the real costs associated with the entire system, so it's important to take a close look at the entire package.
+On the other hand, some other options do include not only a rainfly, like the Kammok Mantis and the two Hennessy hammocks we tested, but also everything you need for your backcountry adventure, like the ENO Junglelink.
+A lower upfront cost may hide the real costs of the entire system, so it's important to take a close look at the full package.

 hammock - although we experienced no issues during testing, we can&#039;t help but...

 Some single-layer models that lack bug nets, like the Kammok Roo Double, the Kootek Portable, the Wise Owl Outfitters, and the ENO DoubleNest, are wide enough to wrap around a single person.
-Such a cocoon may provide a bit of extra protection from the sun or bugs, but that limited improvement may also be countered by less breathability.
+Such a cocoon may provide a bit of extra protection from the sun or bugs, but that limited improvement may be offset by reduced breathability.

 Models like the Kootek Portable and Kammok Roo Double are easy to tuck yourself away in for a little extra protection from the elements.